 However, there were still those subjective, misleading technical analysis concepts in Trading the Pristine Method.

-With trading and business, focusing on the money first to make decisions may not be the better way.
+With trading and business, focusing on the money first to make decisions is not right.

 Of course, this is confusing to you as someone wanting to learn.
 That should tell you to look elsewhere for your education.